MonicaGrages/atl-wdi-10/homework/unit_01/javaScript/data-modeling/hw.md

     data?
 Please pick at least two, with at least two properties apiece.

   > Answer here
+  1. player: name, piece (X's or O's), score
+  2. game: players, moves remaining, winner

 b.
 How might those entities be represented in JavaScript code?

   > Answer here
+  var player = {
+    name: "Monica",
+    piece: "X",
+    score: 1
+  }

+  var gameStatus = {
+    players: ["Monica", "Peter"],
+    squaresRemaining: 0,
+    winner: "Monica"
+  }

 c.
 Justify your choices in a) and b).
 Why these entities?
 Why these
     representations?

   > Answer here
+  Two important entities in a tic-tac-toe game are the players and the status of the game.
+For each player, we need to know their name, if they are using X's or O's, and what their score is.
+The status of the game is defined by who the players are, how many moves are remaining, and who the winner is.

+  Comfort Score: 3/5